Heritage minister asked to step in amid staff departures from National Gallery | CBC News

 Earlier this month, the National Gallery of Canada told its employees via a brief internal memo that four senior staffers — including its long-serving senior curator of Indigenous art, Greg A. Hill — were leaving due to "a restructuring within the organization."

-In the memo, which surfaced on social media, Angela Cassie, the gallery's interim director and CEO, said the "workforce changes" would help the publicly funded arts institution "better align the gallery's leadership team with the organization's new strategic plans."
+In the memo, which surfaced on social media the gallery's interim director and CEO Angela Cassie said the "workforce changes" would help the publicly funded arts institution "better align the gallery's leadership team with the organization's new strategic plans."

 In addition to Hill, the gallery's chief curator — the first woman to permanently hold the position — its director of conservation and technical research, and its senior manager of communications were also said to be affected by the restructuring.